wangmeng-code/CmhAttCPI/README.md

 # Usage
 We provided two major scripts for predicting test data:

--- ./preprocessing_test_data converting SMILESs of the test data to molecular graphs and constructing word dictionary for protein sequences of the test data.
+-- ./preprocessing_test_data.py Converting SMILESs of the test data to molecular graphs and constructing word dictionary for protein sequences of the test data.

--- ./predict.py make predictions on the test data.
+-- ./predict.py Make predictions on the test data.

 Predict on the test data with the following command:
 ```